MKLab-ITI/JGNN/tutorials/GNN.md

 .layer("h{l+1}=dropout(A,0.5) @ h{l}")
 ```

-Recent areas of heterogenous graph research also explicitly use the graph laplacian,
+Recent areas of heterogenous graph research also explicitly use the graph Laplacian,
 which you can insert into the architecture as a normal constant per `.constant("L", adjacency.negative().cast(Matrix.class).setMainDiagonal(1))`.
 Even more complex concepts
 can be modelled with edge attention that gathers and
 perform the dot product of edge nodes to provide new edge weights, exponentiating